Complete our online form or speak with a small business specialist at (888) 991-3954.

 Line of Credit vs. Term Loan

 The main difference between a term loan and a line of credit is how you receive the money and the repayment terms.
 Term loans provide a specific sum of money that is repaid over a fixed period of time, otherwise known as the loan term.
-Line of credits on the other hand provide a revolving account that allows borrowers to draw up to a certain amount, repay the amount borrowed, and redraw up to the amount of the credit limit to receive additional funds.
+Lines of credit, on the other hand, provide a revolving account that allows borrowers to draw up to a certain loan amount, repay the amount borrowed, and redraw up to the amount of the credit limit to receive additional funds.
 Unlike keeping up with the fixed payments of a term loan, you will be required to pay interest on borrowed balance while the credit line remains open.
-In many cases line of credit, borrowers are required to pay a minimum amount each month to avoid additional fees or penalties.
-Some lines of credit are open-ended meaning that the line does not close after a certain period of time as it does with a term loan, whereas others may close or become inactive after a certain amount of time or period of inactivity.
+In many cases line of credit, borrowers are required to meet a minimum monthly payment to avoid additional fees or penalties.
+Some lines of credit are open-ended; the line does not close after a certain period of time as it does with a term loan.
+Others may close or become inactive after a certain amount of time or period of inactivity.

 Is a Line of Credit Right for My Business?

 As a business owner, there are often times when working capital is tight.
-Without ample liquidity to cover expenses like payroll, inventory, rent, and utilities it can be difficult to maintain operations.
-As one of the most flexible financing options, lines of credit are great for ensuring that you have the necessary working capital to keep your business running and that you have access to emergency funds if needed.
+Without ample liquidity to cover business expenses like payroll, inventory, rent, and utilities it can be difficult to maintain operations.
+As one of the most flexible financing options, lines of credit are great for ensuring that you have the necessary working capital to meet your business needs and have access to emergency funds if needed.

 How To Get a Business Line of Credit